 The Pros: Why Working Part Time After Retirement Can Be Good

 The most obvious upside of working part time after retirement is the paycheck.
 Many people are struggling to save enough for retirement.
 Increased longevity, while generally viewed as a good thing, also means that people need to plan for even longer retirements.
+High inflation rates have also caused many seniors to doubt whether their savings is sufficient.
 Earning a paycheck is a practical way to make retirement savings stretch.

 But even people who don’t need the money might find plenty of reasons to go back to work.
 Many people identify themselves based on their job.
 Without a job, they may struggle to find meaning and purpose.
 Going back to work part time can give them something to do so they don’t become bored.